Roselou/project-0/README.md

 Technologies used for which parts:
 	JQuery
-		Used for moving the "lights" across the screen, assigning which keys to use while playigng the game, alerting who the winner is, sending out a light beam in celebration at the end and for the "Reset" button should players want to play again or retry.
+		Used for moving the "lights" across the screen, assigning which keys to use while playing the game, alerting who the winner is, sending out a light beam in celebration at the end and for the "Reset" button should players want to play again or retry.
 	CSS
-		Used for overall styling of the page including font selection, element placements, creation of the "triangle/arrow-up" and some surprise hover features over the title and moon.
+		Used for overall styling of the page including font selection, element placements, creation of the "triangle/arrow-up" and some surprise hover features over the title and dark side of the moon.
 	HTML
 		Used for the layout of the page, links to jQuery library, google fonts, and the supplementary JS and CSS files.
 		Crucial component of site structure and in labeling the classes and ID's